University Core Curriculum

 English Composition - 3 credit hours

 ENG 131 - Workshop in Exposition and Argument (3 credit hours.)
 Prerequisite: ENG 111 or placement.
 Students placing into ENG 131 should take it within their first two semesters at BW.
 Students required to take ENG 111 should take it during their first semester at BW, and should take ENG 131 no later than their third semester at BW.

 English Composition placement determined by ACT and SAT scores as follows:

 |ENG 131||ACT 24 or above - SAT 550 or above|

 |ENG 111||ACT 23 or below - SAT 540 or below|

 Students may challenge their placement in ENG 111 or ENG 131 by taking the English challenge exam, in which they write an essay under supervised conditions.
 Students exempted from ENG 131 satisfy core requirements by fulfilling 40 hours rather than 43.

 Liberal Arts and Sciences Foundation Course (LAS 200) - 3 credit hours

-Liberal Arts and Sciences (LAS) 200 - Enduring Questions for an Intercultural World.
-Prerequisites: Completion of ENG 131, and appropriate MTH placement score or completion of MTH 137.
+Liberal Arts and Sciences (LAS) 200 - Enduring Questions for an Intercultural World (3 credit hours.)
+Prerequisites: ENG 131 and ONE of the following Math stipulations: SAT MATH 520+, ACT MATH 22+, ALEKS 40%+, MTH core transfer credit OR AP credit OR completion of MTH 137.
 Students should complete LAS 200 within their first two semesters at BW if they meet the prerequisites upon entry, and no later than their third semester if prerequisites must be completed first.

 Humanities - 14 credit hours of core-designated coursework taken from the following areas: